 A dog bite report should provide a general overview of the incident and can include:

-If you receive a copy of your dog bite report and it does not contain these important items of information, you may contact Animal Control and provide the missing information, and ask that the report be supplemented or updated.
+If you receive a copy of your report from animal control for the dog bite or attack and it does not contain these important items of information, you may contact Animal Control and provide the missing information, and ask that the report be supplemented or updated.

 A dog bite report is intended to document the details of the incident.
 While a dog bite report is not required in order to file a personal injury claim, the report can be one of the most critical pieces of evidence that your attorney can use to establish the owner’s liability for your injuries.
 A dog bite report can help make your claim for personal injuries stronger and more successful.

-For example, personal injury lawyers often send the dog attack report to the dog owner’s insurance company to show the adjuster that the victim has a strong claim.
+For example, personal injury lawyers often send the dog bite report to the dog owner’s insurance company to show the adjuster that the victim has a strong claim.

-If your dog bit someone and a dog bite report was filed, you might receive a citation for the dog bite.
+If your dog bit someone and a complaint was made to animal control, you might receive a citation for the dog bite.
 In some cases, this may be the only penalty for the bite.
 If the bite caused bleeding, however, Georgia law requires a dog to be quarantined for a period of 10 days following the incident.
 Each county has its own rules governing how and where a dog can be quarantined following a dog bite.
 Locations can include your veterinarian’s office, the county animal shelter, or—in some cases—your own home.

 Whether a claim will be filed with your insurance company following a dog bite depends on what steps the person who was bitten takes after the incident occurs.
 The fact that someone filed a dog bite report does not automatically mean that your insurance company must pay the claim or that you will definitely be sued.
 Whether to file a personal injury claim is a decision for the victim of the dog bite to make.